geronimus/gero-utils-js/README.md

 - __condition : boolean__ Any expression that evaluates to a boolean (true or false) value.
 - __operation : function__ A function expression or reference that will be called, if the condition is true.
 It may or may not return a value.

+### Value.isNonEmptyString( value )

+Determines whether or not the passed-in value evaluates to a string longer than zero characters.
+Strings composed exclusively of white space characters are rejected.

+- __value : Any__ The value to check for strict equa`lity with a non-empty string.

 ### Value.isNull( value )